Cancer (cancer)

 In April 2023, Mikhail Murashko, at a meeting with Russian President Vladimir Putin, said that in Russia, mortality from cancer decreased by 4.5% in two years.
 Murashko also noted that in Russia, cancer patients have access to all types of treatment, including photon, proton and chemotherapy.[20]

-2022: Survival rate of US cancer patients tripled in 50 years
+Survival rate of cancer patients in the United States has tripled in 50 years

 According to the American Association for Cancer Research (AACR), the survival rate of cancer patients in the United States for 50 years has tripled: if in 1971 there were 3 million people recovered from cancer in the country, then by the beginning of 2022 - already 18 million people.
 The statistics were published in September 2022.